alzeck/Acara/README.md

 **Acara** allows to look for and read the published events content and the registered users profiles, contact the developers and create an account.

-If the user's already registered, **Acara** also offers the possibility to create, modify and interact with the events, manage their account, flag other content, ask for verification and receive a weekly report email.
+If the user's already registered, **Acara** also offers the possibility to create, modify and interact with the events, manage their account, flag other content, ask for verification and receive a weekly newsletter.
 A wide new world full of possibilities unfolds with Acara, where there are not just events, but real strong experiences and emotions.

 You can try it live at https://acara.it